Nursenau/angular_e-ticaret/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#### To view the data stored in db.json, you need to open the server folder in an integrated terminal, then run the command json-server --watch db.json in the terminal to see that the server is listening on any port.
+After that, without closing db.json, open a separate terminal (under the e-ticaret folder) and run the ng serve command to view your e-commerce site with the data you saved.